gtema/gtema.github.io/content/posts/rethinking-openstack-auth-authz.md

 service process.

-It depends on the deployment tool with CSP being able to optimize it for the preciese use case (i.e. using tools like Topaz or OPAL to automate data and policy automation processes not supported by OPA natively).
+It depends on the deployment tool with CSP being able to optimize it for the precise use case (i.e. using tools like Topaz or OPAL to automate data and policy automation processes not supported by OPA natively).

 ## Changes